tritum/form_element_linked_checkbox/README.md

 * Link text: `terms and conditions`
 * Output: `I have read the <a href="/privacy-policy" target="_blank">terms and conditions</a> and accept them.`

+> Note: Either way, you have to overwrite your email templates in order to correctly output the data.
+Check the section below regarding email templates.

 #### Link configuration

 You can provide additional link configuration which will be used when generating the link within the label.
-Note that this can only be defined in the appropriate `.form.yaml` file but not in the Backend module.
+Note that this can only be defined in the appropriate `.form.yaml` file but not in the form editor.

 ```yaml
 type: LinkedCheckbox